SilviaMartinezQuesada/master-data-science/README.md

 In each file you will find the steps to follow to correctly execute the process.

+Also, I recommend you follow the numerical order that identifies the files.
+For example, first take a look at file 01_Migrations, then file 02_HumanDevelopment, and so on.

 It will be necessary to install some packages of both R and Python, but quiet, everything is ready in the files.

 You will also find two documents, one in which I summarize all the way traveled when doing this work and another shorter one with a summary and the conclusions obtained.